ERPLibre/ERPLibre/doc/POETRY.md

 # Poetry
-## Add automatically dependancies
+## Add automatically dependencies
-Add your dependancies in files [requirements.txt](../requirements.txt) and run script
+Add your dependencies in file [requirements.txt](../requirements.txt) and run script
 ```bash
 ./script/poetry_update.py
 ```
-This will search all requirements.txt files and update pyproject.toml, to run poetry update.
+This will search all `requirements.txt` files and update `pyproject.toml` and it will update poetry

-## Add manually dependancies
+## Add manually dependencies
-The automatic script will erase this dependency, but you can add it for your locally test.
+The automatic script will erase this dependency, but you can add it for your local test.
 ```bash
 poetry add PYTHON_MODULE
 ```